The Misadventures of Tron Bonne: Plot

-After various adventures, Tron brings the one million zenny to Mr. Loath, who then claims that Teisel also owes interest on his loan, to the sum of two million zenny.
-She proceeds to acquire the requested money, and is then told that she owes interest on the interest.
-Realizing that Loath will never let Teisel and Bon go, she too is captured and placed in Teisel's cell.
+After various adventures, Tron brings the one million zenny to Loath, who then claims that Teisel also owes an additional two million zenny of interest on his loan.
+While she manages to acquire the requested money, Loath insists that she owes interest on the interest.
+Realizing that Loath will never let her brothers go, she too is captured and imprisoned.

-At this point, the player takes control of their Favorite Servbot (who has the distinctive "red head parts"), who sets off on a rescue mission.
-Though the Favorite Servbot succeeds in freeing Teisel, Tron, and Bon Bonne, and then Tron succeeds in defeating Glyde, Loath is still able to activate his secret weapon: the Colossus.
+Tron's favorite Servbot takes command in her absence, leading the others on a rescue mission.
+Though the Servbots succeed in freeing the Bonnes and Tron defeats Glyde, Loath activates his secret weapon, the Colossus.
 The Bonnes at first try to attack it with the Gesselschaft's weapons, but this has almost no effect, and the Colossus' return fire causes Tron to be very seriously injured and Teisel to get thrown overboard.
-Thus, the Favorite Servbot and his Servbot crew have to take on the Colossus in the Gustaff.
+The Servbot crew band together and defeat to take on the Colossus in the Gustaff.
 They succeed, finally defeating Loath and Glyde once and for all.
-And to ensure they never cause trouble again, Tron hands them into the police, saving officer Denise's job in the process (as she gets given the credit for catching them).
+To ensure they never cause trouble again, Tron hands Loath and Glyde into the police, saving officer Denise's job in the process.

 The issue finally resolved, the Bonnes, reunited, set off for Kattelox Island.
-While in flight, the Favorite Servbot accidentally throws out a giant Refractor won from Loath with the trash, causing Tron and Teisel to freak out and force a pit stop to search for it.
-Some time after, the events of Mega Man Legends take place.
+While in flight, the favorite Servbot accidentally throws out a giant Refractor won from Loath with the trash, causing Tron and Teisel to panic and force a pit stop to search for it.